 Neither normal nor low-error mode is good for eMBB.

-S-preamble is used for the mode selection, and is a cell-level signal.
+S-preamble is used for the mode selection, and is a cell-level common signal.
 Then, the mode switching is per cell, not per user.
-If the s-preamble is changed between “normal mode” and “low error mode”, all users in this cell have to come into the corresponding mode for receiving CRS, SICH and CCH.
+If the s-preamble is changed between “normal mode” and “low error mode”, all STAs in this cell have to come into the corresponding mode for receiving CRS (long preamble), SICH and CCH.
 Hence, a cell is in one mode in one frame.